amjiuzi/222/content/post/P/index.md

 publication: ""
 publication_short: ""

 abstract: We worked in an intelligent pharmacy workshop to manage and dispense clinical medicines.
-This experience made me familiar with names, classification, and indications of common drugs.
+This experience made me familiar with names, classification, and indications of common drugss.

 # Summary.
 An optional shortened abstract.
 summary: We worked in an intelligent pharmacy workshop to manage and dispense clinical medicines.